google-deepmind/leo/README.md

-This repository contains the implementation of the meta-learning model described in the paper "[Meta-Learning with Latent Embedding Optimization](https://arxiv.org/abs/1807.05960)" by Rusu et. al. It was posted on arXiv in July 2018 and will be presented at ILCR 2019.
+This repository contains the implementation of the meta-learning model described in the paper "[Meta-Learning with Latent Embedding Optimization](https://arxiv.org/abs/1807.05960)" by Rusu et. al. It was posted on arXiv in July 2018 and will be presented at ICLR 2019.

 The paper learns a data-dependent latent representation of model parameters and performs gradient-based meta-learning in this low-dimensional space.